Bhargav-Kumar98/Image-Captioning/README.md

 ## Project Overview

 ### Introduction
-In this project, we will create a neural network architecture to automatically generate captions from images.
+In this project, I will create a neural network architecture to automatically generate captions from images.

-After using the Microsoft Common Objects in COntext (MS COCO) dataset to train your network, you will test your network on novel images!
+After using the Microsoft Common Objects in COntext (MS COCO) dataset to train my network, I will test my network on novel images!